cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Playing an RPG you need a mechanic to resolve conflict, to determine if a character has succeeded a task or if he terribly failed.
-These things are resolved by rolling dice, the representatives of the fickle gods of fate.
+These things are resolved by rolling dice, representatives of the fickle gods of fate.
 Abyssal uses {3D20} to determine the outcome of a task.

 Most tests have an active and a passive party.
-Someone climbing a wall is the active part whilst the wall opposes in a passive way.
+Someone climbing a wall is the active part whilst the wall opposes passively.
 These are resolved with a simple check.

 Sometimes both parts take an active role, arm wrestling being a very